Running Delegated Stake

 - Add sequencer identities to your provider queue

-- (Optional) Add provider metadata via the staking dashboard
+- (Optional) Add provider metadata via pull request

 Step 1: Register Your Provider